Spontaneous Phase Separation of Ternary Fluid Mixtures: Equal Surface Tension Case

 The eigenvalues can be used to differentiate between three regions in the phase diagram: (i) where both eigenvalues are negative, (ii) where one is positive and one negative, and (iii) where both eigenvalues are positive.
 These regions are shown in Fig. \ref{PhDiagram} (a) in green, blue and red respectively.
 In our phase diagrams the corners of the triangle correspond to when one component is maximal, i.e. $C_1 = 1.0$ for the bottom right corner, $C_2 = 1.0$ for the top corner, and $C_3 = 1.0$ for the bottom left corner.

 Numerically, we can also construct a phase diagram by varying the initial fluid composition and observing the resulting fluid structures in the simulations.
 This phase diagram is shown in Fig. \ref{PhDiagram} (b).
 Here, we have used red to represent direct ternary phase separation, gray for two-step primary and secondary spinodal decomposition, orange for enrichment and instability at interface, and blue for binary-like phase separation.
 When comparing the the two phase diagrams in Fig. \ref{PhDiagram} (a) and (b), we can immediately conclude that knowing only the eigenvalues is far from adequate for predicting ternary fluid phase separation.
+Extending the linear stability analysis to higher dimension (2D) also will not capture the discrepancy we have highlighted.
+Fundamentally, both the primary and secondary bulk phase separation and the enrichment and instability at the interface mechanisms are two step processes that cannot be captured from a linear stability analysis simply using information on the initial mixture concentrations.
 Hence, our next aim is to develop a simple phenomenological model that better describe the numerical phase diagram shown in Fig. \ref{PhDiagram}(b).

 From the numerical results, while the red region in Fig. \ref{PhDiagram}(a) with two positive eigenvalue covers a significant area, we find the direct ternary phase separation scenario is very limited.
 Across all surface tension values we have studied, direct ternary phase separation is limited to compositions where all the concentrations satisfy $\frac{1}{3} \pm 5\%$.
 This is the region marked as red in Fig. \ref{PhDiagram}(c).
 Geometrically, the lattice morphology is favoured for such composition due to packing constraint as there simply is not enough space for the other types of morphologies to form.